ShapeReality/com.cuboid.unity-plugin/README.md

 # Unity Plugin for Cuboid
 Unity Plugin for importing assets into the Cuboid App.

+The plugin features the **`Asset Collections`** window, that allows creating a list of Prefabs and Imported Models and Building them to an Asset Collection Zip file that can be added to your AR / VR headset.

+See [Importing Assets](https://cuboid.readthedocs.io/en/latest/sections/importing/) in the Manual for more information.

 **Package name**: `com.cuboid.unity-plugin`

 **Created by**: [ShapeReality](https://shapereality.io/)